isc-projects/kea/doc/sphinx/arm/install.rst

 .. note::

    Some operating systems have split their distribution packages into a run-time and a development package.
-You will need to install the development package versions, which include header files and libraries, to build Kea from the source code.
+The development package versions, which include header files and libraries, must be installed to build Kea from the source code.

 Building from source code requires the following software installed on the system: